gzachariadis/Python.Challenges/README.md

 ### Step 5 - Create your own Template

-<p align="justify">Modify the <a href="https://github.com/gzachariadis/Python.Challenges/blob/main/Template.md">Template.md</a> file according to your needs.
-Careful when changing the "id" inside of the HTML tags, as they are used to fill the content accordingly.</p>
+<p align="justify">Modify the <a href="https://github.com/gzachariadis/Python.Challenges/blob/main/Template.md">Template.md</a> file according to your needs.</p>

+<p align="justify">Careful when changing the "id" inside of the HTML tags, as they are used to fill the content accordingly.</p>

 ## Progress Statistics